ApryseSDK/pdftron-sign-app/README.md

 Make sure you create a storage bucket, and enable authentication for email and Google.
 ![Screenshot](https://github.com/PDFTron/pdftron-sign-app/blob/master/firebase_authentication.png)

-After you have your storage bucket and Firebase app setup be sure that both have their rules configured to allow for authenticated users to read and write from them.
+After you have your storage bucket and Firestore setup be sure that both have their rules configured to allow for authenticated users have read and write permissions.

 Rules for storage which will host your PDF documents.
 ![Screenshot](https://github.com/PDFTron/pdftron-sign-app/blob/master/firebase-storage-rules.png)